-The NEPA process for considering closure of several abandoned mines in four Arizona parks allowed the NPS to consider the actions of abandoned mine closures comprehensively and on a landscape-scale.
-The environmental assessment evaluated the impacts associated with abandoned mine closures at Coronado and Organ Pipe Cactus National Monuments and Grand Canyon and Saguaro National Parks and identified specific mine closure activities for each feature in the four parks, and indicated specific mitigation measures to protect sensitive cultural and natural resources.
-Combining the NEPA public involvement processes (public scoping and review) in conjunction with enhanced agency consultation efforts for abandoned mine closures at the parks provided the public with a more thorough understanding of the overall project activities and helped to streamline the review and comment by interested and affected parties.
+The NEPA process for considering closure of several abandoned mines in four Arizona parks allowed the National Park Service to consider the actions of abandoned mine closures comprehensively and on a landscape-scale.
+The Environmental Assessment evaluated the impacts associated with abandoned mine closures at Coronado and Organ Pipe Cactus National Monuments and Grand Canyon and Saguaro National Parks, identified specific mine closure activities for each feature in the four parks, and indicated specific mitigation measures to protect sensitive cultural and natural resources.
+Combining the NEPA public involvement processes (public scoping and review) with enhanced agency consultation efforts for abandoned mine closures at the parks provided the public with a more thorough understanding of the overall project activities and helped to streamline the review and comment by interested and affected parties.
+(DOI National Park Service spreadsheet NPS Page 2, No. 785).

 Providing a forum and opportunity for public involvement is a primary objective of the NEPA process.
-The FWS Alaska Region conducted an environmental assessment (EA) for a project aimed at restoring habitats for nesting seabirds on isolated oceanic islands (entitled Invasive Species Eradication for Habitat Restoration on Tangik, Poa and Sud Islands, Alaska).
-The public's participation in this NEPA action was positive and highly supportive.
-When the EA was circulated for public comment, the majority of the responses received were in favor of the project.
-In one case, a member of the public suggested that the FWS not use lead shot to terminate invasive rabbits and marmots because of the potential threat of ingestion by birds that might prey on or scavenge carcasses that cannot be retrieved.
-Based on this input, the FWS clarified the project description to make clear that only steel shot or non-toxic lead alternatives will be used, thereby protecting bird species from the adverse impacts associated with ingesting lead shot.
+The Alaska Region of the U.S. Fish and Wildlife Service conducted an Environmental Assessment for a project aimed at restoring habitats for nesting seabirds on isolated oceanic islands (entitled Invasive Species Eradication for Habitat Restoration on Tangik, Poa and Sud Islands, Alaska).
+The public's participation in the NEPA review was positive and highly supportive.
+When the Environmental Assessment was circulated for public comment, the majority of the responses received were in favor of the project.
+In one case, a member of the public suggested not using lead shot to terminate invasive rabbits and marmots because of the potential threat of ingestion by birds that might prey on or scavenge carcasses that cannot be retrieved.
+Based on this input, the project description was revised to clarify that only steel shot or non-toxic lead alternatives be used, thereby protecting bird species from the adverse impacts associated with ingesting lead shot.
+(DOI Fish and Wildlife Service spreadsheet Page 2, No. 640).

 The Environmental Assessment for the Bureau of Reclamation's Sunnyside Conduit project in Washington was developed with input from stakeholders to ensure all aspects of the project were addressed.
 The public scoping process provided feedback that identified a key storm water issue which needed to be analyzed.
 A public review of the assessment was conducted to allow another opportunity for the public and stakeholders to comment on the incorporation of the storm water item, as well as other components of the NEPA review.
-As a result of NEPA process, the project will benefit fish and conserve water by leaving more water in the natural system.
+As a result of the NEPA process, the project will benefit fish and conserve water by leaving more water in the natural system.
+(DOI Bureau of Reclamation spreadsheet Page 2, No. 126).

-In the course of conducting the necessary research associated with the underground tank removal project at the Steilacoom Warehouse and Storage Facility in Washington, the USGS established a strong working relationship with the State of Washington Department of Ecology, Department of Archeology and Historical Preservation, the Steilacoom Tribe, the Nisqually Tribe, and the Puyallup Tribe.
+In the course of conducting the necessary research associated with the underground tank removal project at the Steilacoom Warehouse and Storage Facility in Washington, the U.S. Geological Survey established a strong working relationship with the State of Washington Department of Ecology, Department of Archeology and Historical Preservation, the Steilacoom Tribe, the Nisqually Tribe, and the Puyallup Tribe.
 These new relationships allowed USGS to complete the NEPA review for the project and begin implementation expeditiously and efficiently.
+(DOI U.S. Geological Survey spreadsheet Page 2, No. 64-66).